Late summer in the garden at Mottisfont

 Agapanthus, geraniums and peonies mingle with pinks, lilies, phlox and nepeta.
 The centres of the borders are a mass of soft blues, pinks and whites, whilst stronger yellows, oranges and dark pinks draw your eye along the length of the border.

-Lavender and poppies also bloom in the walled gardens during July, and a display of colourful cosmos within the outer borders of the central garden provides colour in August.
-While the peak rose season of once-flowering old-fashioned roses has finished, some repeat flowering varieties will continue to bloom throughout the summer.
+While the peak rose season of once-flowering old-fashioned roses has finished, some repeat flowering varieties will continue to bloom into early autumn.

 Outside of the walled gardens, you can take a stroll on tree-lined pathways along the River Test, which runs through our grounds.
 The clear waters are teeming with wildlife: swans glide over the surface, and brown trout bask in sunny spots.

 Our historical parterre, designed by the celebrated Nora Lindsay, is still showing off its summer bedding flowers.
 Meanwhile, the huge plane trees, horse chestnuts and other veteran trees that fringe the house are just beginning to take on the colours of autumn.